EXCLUSIVE-Europe plans major scaling back of financial trading tax

 "The whole thing will have to be changed quite a lot," said one of the officials, who has closely followed negotiations over the levy, agreed last October and drafted by the European Commission.
 "It is not going to survive in its current form."

+That would cut income to roughly 3.5 billion euros or less, said one senior EU official.
+The tax may now also be introduced more gradually.
+Rather than levying trades in stocks, bonds and some derivatives from 2014, it may now apply to shares only next year and to bonds up to two years later.

+Derivatives may be covered after that, or the roll-out could be halted altogether if problems arise, such as if traders move their deals en masse elsewhere to avoid the charge.

-"You can introduce it on a staggered basis," said a second official.
+"You can introduce it on a staggered basis," said the official.
 "We start with the lowest rate of tax (0.01 percent) and increase it bit by bit."

 Any final decision is up to the countries that have signed up and remains months away.
-Germany, for example, is unlikely to back any scaling down of the levy in public before elections in September, because Merkel's coalition has committed to it.
+Germany, for example, is unlikely to back any scaling down of the levy in public before elections in September, because Chancellor Angela Merkel's coalition has committed itself to the voter-friendly tax.

-A spokeswoman for Algirdas Semeta, the European commissioner in charge of tax policy said there was a lot of technical work still to be done on the proposal.

-"Depending on the speed of progress from here, it is still feasible that the common FTT could be implemented in 2014, although January 2014 is looking less likely," she said.
+"There is a lot of technical work to be done still on the proposal," said a spokeswoman for Algirdas Semeta, the European commissioner in charge of tax policy.
+"Depending on the speed of progress from here, it is still feasible that the common FTT could be implemented in 2014, although January 2014 is looking less likely."

 DEEP DIVISIONS